A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Maps for Global Localization

-In summary, three kinds of maps are introduced in this section.
-These map structures and their representations inside are the foundations that can support global LiDAR localization in the following Section~\ref{sec:single} Section~\ref{sec:sequential}.
+A global metric map is a single map with dense metric representations describing a working environment.
+Generally, metric and explicit representations include 2D/3D points~\cite{lee2022learning}, grids~\cite{hess2016real}, voxels~\cite{wurm2010octomap}, and meshes~\cite{chen2021range}.
+The global metric map is easy to use and can provide high-precision geometric information.

+But localization, whether pose tracking or global localization, is only one block in common autonomous navigation systems.
+In large-scale environments, the global metric map can be a burden for resource-constrained mobile robots.
+One might suggest that we could downsample or compress dense points while keeping the main geometric property~\cite{labussiere2020geometry,yin20203d}.
+But as pointed out by~\cite{chang2021map}, localization performances drop as the map size budget decreases using raw points.
+There are two solutions to tackle this problem: one is to use sparse local features rather than dense representations, i.e., the global feature map; another is to split the map space into submaps, i.e., keyframe-based submaps.
+The map framework and contents inside should be designed according to the application scenarios.

+It is worth noting that implicit map representations are becoming highly popular, including non-learning~\cite{saarinen2013normal,wolcott2015fast} and learning-based ones~\cite{kuang2022ir,deng2023nerfloam}.
+One famous work is normal distribution transform (NDT), which uses probability density functions as representations.
+Current learning-based implicit representations~\cite{kuang2022ir,deng2023nerfloam} exploit techniques derived from neural radiance fields (NeRF)~\cite{mildenhall2021nerf}, which use fewer parameters compared with explicit ones~\cite{lee2022learning,hess2016real,wurm2010octomap,chen2021range} and have the potential to achieve higher accuracy owing to their continuous representations.
 Map representation is a basic but critical topic for SLAM and other navigation-related applications.
 We recommend reading a review by Rosen \textit{et al.}~\cite{rosen2021advances} for readers interested in this topic.

+In summary, three types of maps are introduced in this section.
+These map structures and their representations inside are the foundations that can support global LiDAR localization in the following Section~\ref{sec:single} and Section~\ref{sec:sequential}.
+For instance, if place recognition technique is involved, like methods in Section~\ref{sec:PR}, \ref{sec:PRPE} and \ref{sec:PEPR}, space discretization is indispensable to obtain keyframe-based submaps for retrieval.